DobLit1426/JustWrite/Diary/Documentation.docc/Checklist.md

 # 1. Mixed
 ### 1.1 Class/struct
 * There's a documentation that contains the purpose of the class/struct
-* At the begin there's a private logger constant with subsystem and category parameters filled in
+* At the begin there's a private logger constant with subsystem and category parameters filled in and documentation 'Logger instance'
 ```
 /// Used for CRUD operation with diary entries
 struct DiaryEntry {
+    /// Loger instance
     private let logger: Logger = Logger(subsystem: "...", category: "...")
     ...
 }